lmondada/dphil-thesis/content/02_quantum/01_basics.md

 ### Leveraging quantum properties for compilation

-We have introduces the universality, reversibility and no-cloning properties of quantum computations for a reason: these laws of physics that govern quantum computations and are absent from classical computer science are an excellent foundation for developing quantum-specific computation optimisations and
+We have introduced the universality, reversibility and no-cloning properties of quantum computations for a reason: these laws of physics that govern quantum computations and are absent from classical computer science are an excellent foundation for developing quantum-specific computation optimisations and